The Wasps: Synopsis

+Summary

-The play begins with a strange scene—a large net has been spread over a house, the entry is barricaded and two slaves, Xanthias and Sosias, are sleeping in the street outside.
-A third man is positioned at the top of an exterior wall with a view into the inner courtyard but he too is asleep.
-The two slaves wake and we learn from their banter that they are keeping guard over a "monster."
-The man asleep above them is their master and the monster is his father—he has an unusual disease.
+The Wasps opens in front of a house covered with a large net.
+It is guarded by two slaves, Sosias and Xanthias (the latter of whom is asleep).
+Bdelycleon, their master, is positioned on the roof but he too is asleep.
+The two slaves wake and we learn from their banter that they are keeping guard over an "animal."
+Xanthias addresses the audience, explaining that their master is a very important man who has tasked them with guarding his father who has an unusual disease.
 Xanthias and Sosias challenge the audience to guess the nature of the disease.
 Addictions to gambling, drink and good times are suggested but they are all wrong—the father is addicted to the law court: he is a phileliastes (φιληλιαστής) or a "trialophile."
-The man's name is Philocleon (which suggests that he might be addicted to Cleon), and his son's name is the very opposite of this—Bdelycleon.
 The symptoms of the old man's addiction include irregular sleep, obsessional thinking, paranoia, poor hygiene and hoarding.
-Counselling, medical treatment and travel have all failed to solve the problem, and now his son has turned the house into a prison to keep the old man away from the law courts.
+Counselling, medical treatment and travel have all failed to solve the problem, and now Bdelycleon has turned the house into a prison by covering it in nets to keep the old man away from the law courts.

 Bdelycleon wakes and he shouts to the two slaves to be on their guard—his father is moving about.
 He tells them to watch the drains, for the old man can move like a mouse, but Philocleon surprises them all by emerging instead from the chimney disguised as smoke.
 Bdelycleon is luckily on hand to push him back inside.
-Other attempts at escape are also barely defeated.
-The household settles down for some more sleep and then the Chorus arrives—old jurors who move warily through the muddy roads and are escorted by boys with lamps through the dark.
-Learning of their old comrade's imprisonment, they leap to his defense and swarm around Bdelycleon and his slaves like wasps.
+Philocleon is desperate to escape, as he was once told by an Delphic oracle that if he ever let an accused man go free, he would die of consumption.
+He tries to get out by chewing through the nets and trickery, which fails.
+The household settles down for some more sleep after discussing how they can fend off the other jurors who may come and fetch Philocleon.
+Then the Chorus (costumed as wasps) arrives.
+They are the old jurors who move warily through the muddy roads and are escorted by boys with lamps through the dark.
+Philocleon appears and informs them of his imprisonment.
+The Chorus asks if there is a way he can escape from Bdelycleon, and after some discussion, he chews a hole through one of the nets and climbs down from his window.
+Despite his attempts to be quiet, this wakes Bdelycleon and Xanthias up.
+Philocleon calls for the defense of The Chorus who swarm around Bdelycleon and his slaves like wasps.
+The Chorus accuses Bdelycleon of tyranny for keeping his father away from the courts, Bdelycleon responds that tyranny is thrown around as an accusation too much.
 At the end of this fray, Philocleon is still barely in his son's custody and both sides are willing to settle the issue peacefully through debate.
+If Bdelycleon wins, The Chorus says that it will be over for all old men, who will be seen only as useless.
+Philocleon swears to fall on his own sword if he loses.